-You can also select an individual keyword to look in-depth and find top-ranking sites with their search & social metrics for that particular key phrase.
+You can also select an individual keyword to look in-depth and find top-ranking sites with their search & social metrics for that particular keyphrase.

 However, keep in mind that KWFinder does not offer unlimited searches.
-Still, it’s more than enough for the normal users even you are using multiple variations of seed keywords to get the final targeted list.
+Still, it’s more than enough for normal users even if you are using multiple variations of seed keywords to get the final targeted list.

 Pros of KWFinder

-- Simple, easy to use dashboard and even a newbie can perform keyword research perfectly.
+- Simple, easy-to-use dashboard, and even a newbie can perform keyword research perfectly.

 - It is priced significantly cheaper when you look at its features and performance compared to other top SEO tools.

-- Search trends included in graphical format and overall keyword analysis is more visual than just statistical.
+- Search trends are included in graphical format and overall keyword analysis is more visual than just statistical.

 Cons of KWFinder

 - Limited search quota for each plan you purchase.
-However, it’s more than enough for small bloggers, niche marketers, or you can upgrade your plan to the next level.
+However, it’s more than enough for small bloggers, and niche marketers, or you can upgrade your plan to the next level.

-- Sometimes, it doesn’t show all the important metrics, and you need to lookup an individual keyword.
+- Sometimes, it doesn’t show all the important metrics, and you need to look up an individual keyword.